terrywbrady/UsingAppScript/PITCHME.md

 +++
 ##### Example 1: A Web Service to Upload a CSV to Google Sheets
+- User loads web page (GET)
-- Load data from CSV
+- User uploads comma separated data (POST)
-- Disable auto-correct in all cells
+- Spreadsheet is created (no auto-correct)
+- A link to the spreadsheet is returned

 +++
 ##### Example 1: Clone Project for Yourself